University and Vocational Education

 - ABF does not offer loans outside the US.

-- ABF determines a maximum grant award each year for undergraduate and graduate students, as well as a maximum for vocational training.
-This maximum can vary, so students should check with their country’s In-Country Representative to verify that year’s amount.
+- ABF determines a maximum scholarship award each year for undergraduate and graduate students, as well as a maximum for vocational training.
+This maximum award amount can vary, so students should check with their country’s In-Country Representative to verify that year’s amount.

 - Applicants applying for funding for post-secondary education must be seeking either a degree or certificate.
 ABF does not fund extra-curricular courses or “enrichment courses.”